thenikhilsingh/thenikhilsingh/README.md

 Web Developer
 -------------

-I am currently persuing B.Tech(CSE) from Mahatma gandhi Mission's College of Enginering and Technology which is affiliated with Dr. Abdul Kalam Technical University.
-Currently, I am learning Web Development Full Stack Course at DUCAT.
+Hello!
+I'm currently pursuing a B.Tech in Computer Science and Engineering from Mahatma Gandhi Mission's College of Engineering and Technology, affiliated with Dr. A.P.J.
+Abdul Kalam Technical University.

+Alongside my academic journey, I’m actively enhancing my skills in Web Development through a Full Stack Web Development course at DUCAT.
+I’m passionate about creating responsive, user-friendly web applications and continuously learning new technologies.

+Currently, I’m working as a "Web Developer Intern at BridgeKala", where I’m applying my skills in real-world projects, collaborating with teams, and gaining hands-on experience in the web development.

+I’m open to exciting opportunities in web development and eager to contribute to impactful tech solutions.
+Let's connect!
 * 🌍  I'm based in Noida Sector-62
 * 🖥️  See my portfolio at [Portfolio](https://thenikhilsingh-portfolio.vercel.app/)
 * ✉️  You can contact me at [nikhilsingh26042004@gmail.com](mailto:nikhilsingh26042004@gmail.com)